staelerss/Python/README.md

 # Hello
-There will be some information about what to do
+There will be some information about what to do.